 29. Stop using manual inventory monitoring and ordering systems.

-It's shocking but true: Some companies are still using paper-based inventory management, and they don’t realize that this method is outdated.
 Inventory must be constantly monitored, make sure you know what you have in your inventory at all times.

 Manual systems simply can't provide the guidance needed to keep track of where all these parts come from and how they're distributed.
 Manual methods don't allow for a large-scale view of what's going on wherever in your company you need it.